MarioVilas/winappdbg/doc/source/index.rst

 * `PythonGdb <http://sourceware.org/gdb/wiki/PythonGdb>`_ is an embedded Python interpreter for the GNU debugger.
 It's already included in GDB 7.
 * `Radare <http://radare.nopcode.org>`_ is a console based multiplatform disassembler, debugger and reverse engineering framework.
 Python is among the languages supported for plugins and scripting.
 * `Universal Hooker (uhooker) <https://www.coresecurity.com/corelabs-research/open-source-tools/uhooker>`_ is a Python library to implement function hooks in other processes.
 While its functionality overlaps with some of *WinAppDbg*, the hooks implementation of *uhooker* is superior.
 Unfortunately the last update was in 2007. :(
 * `Vivisect <https://github.com/vivisect/vivisect>`_ (previously known as Kenshoto's vtrace debugger) is a full fledged multiplatform debugger written in Python, and a personal favorite of mine.
-I took a few ideas from it when designing *WinAppDbg* and, while I feel mine is more complete when it comes to Windows-specific features, this is what I'd definitely recommend for multi-OS projects.
+I took a few ideas from it when designing *WinAppDbg* and, while I feel mine is more complete when it comes to Windows-specific features, this is what I'd definitely recommend for cross-platform projects.

-See also the wonderful `Python Arsenal for RE <https://erpscan.com/wp-content/uploads/2012/06/Python-arsenal-for-RE-1.1.pdf>`_ for another reference of security related Python tools.
+See also the wonderful `Python Arsenal for RE <http://pythonarsenal.com/>`_ for another reference of security related Python tools.

 .. only:: latex